Saksham188/PROJECTS/amazon/README.md

 ## Available Scripts

+In the project directory
+first run
+### `npm i install`
-In the project directory, you can run:
+to install node dependencies and then you can run:

 ### `npm start`